usr-lab/usr-lab.github.io/publications/index.md

 ---

 #### 2021
+Paetzel-Prüsmann, M., Perugia, G., & Castellano, G. (2021).
+The Influence of Robot Personality on the Development of Uncanny Feelings. *Computers in Human Behavior*, 106756.

 Stower, R., Calvo-Barajas, N., Castellano, G., & Kappas, A. (2021).
 A meta-analysis on children’s trust in social robots. *International Journal of Social Robotics*, 1-23, 2021.

 #### 2020